Welcome to today's edition of the Rush 24-7 podcast.

 Optimism is good for the heart.

-A new study says today.
+A new study says today, actually came out yesterday.

 A positive attitude also has been shown to help patients who suffer from heart disease caused by narrowed arteries.